-- 4.43 A Level B CEVA is required for higher risk development and areas, as indicated in Table 2 above, and a more detailed assessment will therefore be required. - 4.44 It would need to consider the following: - The proposed development location and significance in relation to other properties in the adjacent area; - The nature and scale of the proposed development; - The predicted shoreline position in relation to the proposed development under current SMP policy and also with No Active Intervention scenarios; - The potential for and significance of intervention measures that are required to resist or manage erosion in order to protect land, including the proposed development, from loss during its design life; - Where appropriate, the timescale for when the proposed development is expected to be lost to the sea. - 4.45 Development proposals within the CCMA will also need to: - Consider land drainage and run-off issues, and - Consider and identify measures for managing the development at the end of its planned life, including proposals for the removal of the proposed development before the site is immediately threatened by shoreline changes and how the construction materials are reused.
-This will need to be secured by legal agreement (e.g. S106) or condition upon the grant of planning permission. - 4.46 Before undertaking a Level B CEVA it is advised that an applicant contacts the shared Coastal Partnership East Team to discuss its scope and content.
+- 4.47 A Level B CEVA is required for higher risk development and areas, as indicated in Table 2 above, and a more detailed assessment will therefore be required. - 4.48 It would need to consider the following: - The proposed development location and significance in relation to other properties in the adjacent area; - The nature and scale of the proposed development; - The predicted shoreline position in relation to the proposed development under current SMP policy and also with No Active Intervention scenarios; - The potential for and significance of intervention measures that are required to resist or manage erosion in order to protect land, including the proposed development, from loss during its design life; - Where appropriate, the timescale for when the proposed development is expected to be lost to the sea. - 4.49 Development proposals within the CCMA will also need to: - Consider land drainage and run-off issues, and - Consider and identify measures for managing the development at the end of its planned life, including proposals for the removal of the proposed development before the site is immediately threatened by shoreline changes and how the construction materials are reused.
+This will need to be secured by legal agreement (e.g. S106) or condition upon the grant of planning permission. - 4.50 Before undertaking a Level B CEVA it is advised that an applicant contacts the shared Coastal Partnership East Team to discuss its scope and content.
 A standard form is included in Appendix 3 setting out essential requirements for the Level B CEVA, but this should be used as a guide only.
+The form should only be completed by an appropriately competent person.
 Further information or greater detail may be necessary for some types of development.